McStasMcXtrace/Schools/2024/NECSA_October_2024/04_Thursday_October_10th/16_McXtrace_samples/README.md

 ![Absorption Mn](pics/Absorption.png)

 The top curve shows intensity as a function of the energy.
-There is a drop after the Mn K-adge $E_K=6539$ keV.
+There is a drop after the Mn K-edge (1s) $E_K=6539$ keV.
 The image bellow shows the shadow of the block.
 The absorbed X-rays are converted into e.g. fluorescence and Auger electrons (not modelled here).

+In practice, to model a tomography set-up, one needs to use any of the absorption samples, with a geometric shape (e.g. OFF/PLY), and use a 2D detector in transmission to record projections.

+The OFF/PLY files can be generated from tools such as MeshLab, FreeCAD, Admesh, ...

 ## Fluorescence

+The fluorescence is a secondary process triggered by absorption.
+The ejected electron creates a hole, which is then filled by "re-ordering" the existing electronic states.
+Then many transitions between the atom energy levels are involved (e.g. Kα = M->K, Kβ = L->K, Lα = M->L, etc), and secondary photons are emitted with energies corresponding to the level differences.
+The spectrum is thus specific to each atom, and the intensity depends on the material composition fractions and self shielding.

+The fluorescence detectors can be of many types, including portable ones.
+In practice, fluorescence detectors equip many X-ray instruments as this is a "cheap" method that provides a lot of information.

 ![Fluo](pics/Fluo.png)

 ## Powder diffraction

 ![PowderN](pics/PowderN.png)

+See a nice lecture from NSLS-2 about [diffraction](https://www.bnl.gov/nsls2/userguide/lectures/lecture-3-dooryhee.pdf).

 ## Single crystal diffraction